zjsteyn/wazimap/_episodes/02-search.md

 - "Explore through map view"
 ---

-## This episode will teach demonstrate how we can use built in Wazimap functions
+## This episode will demonstrate how we can use built-in Wazimap functions